 For Nexus Dashboard Insights, we recommend a centralized, single-site deployment.
-This service does not gain redundancy benefits from distributed cluster, which could instead expose the cluster to interconnection failures when nodes are in different sites.
+This service does not support recovery in case if two primary nodes are not available and so it gains no redundancy benefits from a distributed cluster, which could instead expose the cluster to interconnection failures when nodes are in different sites.